haxordx/challenges/README.md

 ## Welcome <a id="welcome"></a>

 Hello and welcome to the Haxor DX Bounty!
-Here you get to try new developer tools, give the maintainers feedback, and **earn prizes**!
+Here you get to try new dev tools, help make them better, and **earn prizes**!
 Every bug we find helps the next developer save time!
 The feedback you provide helps maintainers improve their DX.

 ## How It Works